 Land cover maps are generated by the classification of remote sensing data, and are frequently used as input to spatially explicit environmental models, and its quality is generally assessed at the global or class-specific.
 It is therefore clear that another uncertainty factor is closely correlated with the used classification algorithms.
-However, a clear assessments of classification accuracy is not easily provided, and several work have been proposed to evaluate the technical classification uncertainty [13], [14].
+However, a clear assessment of classification accuracy is not easily provided, and several works have been proposed to evaluate the technical classification uncertainty [13], [14].
 These studies demonstrate that uncertainty assessment provides valuable information on the performance of land cover classification models, both in space and time.
+Statistical inferences arise by supervised learning ensembles.
+Ensemble methods based on bootstrapping, such as random forests (e.g., used for the classification of SAR data), have improved the predictive accuracy of individual trees, but fail to provide a framework in which distributional results can be easily determined.
+Random forests are among the most popular machine learning techniques for prediction problems that are known for making predictions with low errors.